 The Company had received \$200,000 towards a private placement share subscription from an insider of the Company.
-Subsequent to September 30, 2014 this share subscription has been cancelled and funds received will form part of the transaction set out in Note 14 - Subsequent Events.
+This share subscription has been cancelled and funds received will form part of the transaction of the sale of the Company's interest in Cream Minerals de Mexico S.A. de C.V., set out in Note 14 - Subsequent Events.